 Run of Publication

-- “Letters” — Each month, the editors welcome feedback from readers on the magazine and content found in previous issues through website comments, emailed feedback, social media responses and more.
+- "Letters" — The editors welcome feedback from readers on the magazine and content found in previous issues through website comments, emailed feedback, social media responses and more.
 For ease of publication, the editors request feedback letters to be limited to 300 words; however, longer feedback can be submitted but may be edited for publication.

-Columns run approximately 1,000 words each.
-Aside from law review, which is written by a dedicated columnist each month, our editors welcome ideas and proposals for any of the columns.
+Columns run approximately 500 to 1,000 words each.
+Aside from Law Review and Finance for the Field, which are written by dedicated columnists each month, our editors welcome ideas and proposals for any of the columns.

-- “Operations” — mirrors Community Center.
-Articles range between 750 and 1,000 words in length and focus on operational aspects of parks and recreation.
-These articles should address issues and trends that impact operating agencies and facilities, rather than present a “how to”-style narrative.
+- "Operations" — Articles range between 500 and 1,000 words in length and focus on operational aspects of parks and recreation.
+These articles should address issues and trends that impact operating agencies and facilities, rather than present a "how to"-style narrative.
 Recent topics have included swimming pool regulations, sustainable purchasing, maintenance issues and marketing trends, among others.

-- “Products” — a showcase of different offerings that may be of interest to park and recreation professionals.
-If you represent a product or company and would like to submit your item for consideration, please email us at email@example.com.
-Send a 100-word description of the item along with company contact information and a hi-res photo.
+- "Products" — A showcase of different offerings that may be of interest to park and recreation professionals.
+If you represent a product or company and would like to submit your item for consideration, please email us at firstname.lastname@example.org.
+Send a 100-word description of the item along with company contact information and a high-resolution photo.

-- “Park Bench” — the last page of the magazine and presents a humorous, whimsical or inspirational look at the park and recreation field.
-Generally, the backdrop of the page is a full-size hi-res photo with no more than 300 words describing a park event, a historical find, an encouraging story, etc.
+- "Park Bench" — The last page of the magazine and presents a humorous, whimsical or inspirational look at the park and recreation field.
+Generally, the backdrop of the page is a full-size high-resolution photo, with no more than 300 words describing a park event, a historical find, an encouraging story, etc.

 Submitting to Parks & Recreation